She's Gotta Have It: Production

+Facing budget constraints, Lee took on the role of "Mars Blackmon" himself, as he could not afford to hire another actor.
+The production involved Lee's family and friends, with his father, Bill Lee, composing the film's score and making a cameo as "Sonny Darling."
+Lee's sister, Joie Lee, played "Clorinda Bradford," and his brother, David Lee, handled still photography.
+Cinematographer Ernest Dickerson had a cameo as "Dog #8."
+Actor John Canada Terrell, learning about the film through word of mouth, demanded a role and claimed Lee cast him without an audition.
+She's Gotta Have It was the feature film debut of actress Raye Dowell.

+Filmed over twelve days during the summer of 1985 in Brooklyn, New York, in the neighborhoods of Fort Greene, Bedford–Stuyvesant, Brooklyn Heights, Downtown Brooklyn, Crown Heights, and at the Ferry Bank Restaurant, the film adhered to a $175,000 budget.
+Shot predominantly in black and white with a single color sequence, Lee worked with a non-union crew, without film permits or insurance.
+Originally filmed in Super 16 mm, Lee scrambled to secure funds for a 35 mm blowup when the film was accepted into the January 1986 San Francisco Film Festival.

+Despite Island Pictures' policy of distributing unrated films, Lee believed that an R rating was crucial for the film's success and did multiple edits to secure an R rating from the Motion Picture Association of America.
+Finding the pre-edited film's content comparable to mainstream films like Body Double (1984) and 9½ Weeks (1986), Lee contended that the board's demands for numerous cuts were rooted in discomfort with African-American love scenes.

+To finish the film, Lee also held a rough cut screening at NYU, later calling attendees to "become financially involved in helping us complete it."
+The film was profitable, earning $7.1 million domestically.

 Impact

 The film catalyzed the Fort Greene, Brooklyn neighborhood where it was shot.
 Lee portrayed the neighborhood as a vibrant cosmopolitan community where successful African Americans thrived, focusing not only on Nola and her struggles, but also on local children, residents, and graffiti.
 Fort Greene Park is the setting of much of the movie, and is portrayed as a comfortable place for the characters.
 People were encouraged to investigate the area's public spaces and viewers in other places investigated similar thriving public spaces of community importance.

-Writer and director Quentin Tarantino, along with collaborators Roger Avary and Craig Hamann, consider the production and low budget nature of the film a major influence in making his unreleased first film My Best Friend’s Birthday and later Reservoir Dogs.
+Writer and director Quentin Tarantino, along with collaborators Roger Avary and Craig Hamann, consider the production and low budget nature of the film a major influence in making his unreleased first film My Best Friend's Birthday and later Reservoir Dogs.

 Following the film's release, media attention was drawn to Brooklyn, and to its artists and musicians.

 Release

 Box office

 She's Gotta Have It opened in one theater on August 8, 1986, and earned $28,473 on its opening weekend.
 The film ultimately grossed $7,137,503 in the United States.